 I’m working for a manager in the area that I had never worked for, and she teaches me about how to hold people accountable for high standards, not just having them for myself.
 She also tells me something that lights a fire under me…

-She says that there’s a rumor going around that I’m now… an Assistant Manager for life… since I failed at my shot of being a store manager and it will be the only one I ever get.
+She says that there’s a rumor going around that I’m now… “an Assistant Manager for life”… I failed at my shot of being a store manager and it will be the only one I ever get.

 I stop drinking, cut my hair, and go shopping so I can start dressing for the job I want not the job I’ve got.
 I trade in my band tees for button downs, and start working 55+ hours a week, often coming in on my days off.
 I help out at other stores as often as I can, and through sheer hustle alone, accomplish what I set out to do…I prove my worth!